brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 This revelation led me to examine the 20 or so ALD pages related to the I/O typewriter.
 Those pages are quite interesting, and unexpected in many ways.
-I _am not_ an IBM typewriter expert, nor have I done an extensive amount of research.
-I'm providing what I can discern from the circuits and documentation below.
+I _am not_ an IBM typewriter expert, nor have I done extensive research.
+I'm providing what I can discern from the circuits and documentation.
 Anyone who knows more should drop me a line and I'd be glad to elaborate my post.

 # Check out the Cadetwriter

 Dave Babcock and team have done a lot of work [on an interesting project called the Cadetwriter](https://github.com/IBM-1620/Cadetwriter) that replicates a 1620-style I/O typewriter using a slightly less vintage, but still satisfyingly-mechanical IBM Wheelwriter typewriter from the 1980's.
+It features one of those buckling spring "tactile feedback" keyboards - so nice.
+It's probably not quite as satisfying as the feel of the mechanical lever of an electric typewriter striking the page, but it's the next best thing.

 ![Wheelwriter](/assets/images/cadetwriter-1.jpg)